 First Year Focus

-Freshmen living in Stephenson North, South, or East, all coed Math, Science, and Engineering halls, will select a First-Focus section of Roots of Contemporary Issues (History 105) and/ or Engineering 120.
-Engineering 120 students may also take Math 171 and/or Chemistry 105 as a cohort with others in the hall.
-History 105 is appropriate for any major; Engineering 120 is appropriate for many engineering students.
+Freshmen living in Stephenson North, South, or East, all coed Math, Science, and Engineering halls, will select a First-Focus section of History 105: Roots of Contemporary Issues [ROOT] or English 101: Composition [WRTG].

 - Floor Plans